$258 Find Cheap Flights from Los Angeles to Japan

 • What is the cheapest time of day to fly to Japan?

-The cheapest time of day to fly to Japan is generally in the evening, when round-trip flights cost $822 on average.
-On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
-The most expensive time of day to fly to Japan is generally at night, which is peak travel time and where the average cost of a ticket is $1,024.
+The cheapest time of day to fly to Japan is generally in the morning, when round-trip flights cost $825 on average.
+Morning departures are around 1% cheaper than evening flights, on average.
+The most expensive time of day to fly to Japan is generally at night, which is peak travel time and where the average cost of a ticket is $1,050.

 Top tips for finding cheap flights to Japan